The Gap Band: Legacy

 On August 26, 2005, The Gap Band was honored as a BMI Icon at the 57th annual BMI Urban Awards.
 The honor is given to a creator who has been "a unique and indelible influence on generations of music makers".
 "Outstanding" alone remains one of the most sampled songs in history and has, astonishingly, been used by over 150 artists.

 Nirvana drummer Dave Grohl credits The Gap Band for inspiring the drum intro on their hit "Smells Like Teen Spirit."

 Robert Wilson died of a heart attack at his home in Palmdale, California on August 15, 2010, at the age of 53.

-Ronnie Wilson died following a stroke on November 2, 2021, at age 73.
+Ronnie Wilson died following a stroke on November 2, 2021, at the age of 73.

 Sampling

 Music

 Since the 1990s, many of The Gap Band's hits have been sampled and/or covered by R&B and hip hop artists such as II D Extreme, Brand Nubian, Tyler, the Creator, 69 Boyz, Ashanti, Big Mello, Blackstreet, Mary J. Blige, Da Brat, Ice Cube, Jermaine Dupri, Mia X, Nas, Rob Base, Shaquille O'Neal, Snoop Dogg, Soul For Real, Tina Turner, Love Tractor and Vesta.
 Other musicians inspired by The Gap Band, or who sampled them, include Guy, Aaron Hall, Jagged Edge, Bill Heausler, Mint Condition, Madonna, R. Kelly, Ruff Endz, Keith Sweat, Joe Miller, GRiTT, The Delta Troubadours, and D'Extra Wiley.

 Producer Heavy D sampled "Outstanding" for "Every Little Thing", a 1995 hit single by his boy band prodigies Soul for Real, which reached number 17 on the Billboard Hot 100.
 Ten years later, Polish rappers Red and Spinache sampled "Outstanding" for "Wczoraj", from their album 7 Rano.

 British singer George Michael incorporated parts of "Burn Rubber on Me" in his 1997 single "Star People".